 AFS Fireman Albert Victor Kite – AFS Beckenham Died 20th April 1941 aged 36, of Village Way, Beckenham, Kent.

-AFS Fireman John Francis Mead– AFS Died 20th April 1941 aged 29, of Christie Road, Hackney.
+AFS Fireman John Francis Mead– AFS London Died 20th April 1941 aged 29, of Christie Road, Hackney.

-AFS Fireman Vernon Joseph Middleditch – AFS Died 20th April 1941 aged 31, of Hunders Lane, Darlington, Co.
+AFS Fireman Vernon Joseph Middleditch – AFS London Died 20th April 1941 aged 31, of Hunters Lane, Darlington, Co.
 Durham.

 AFS Fireman Alfred Edward Minter – AFS Beckenham Died 20th April 1941 aged 46, of Aylesford Avenue, Beckenham, Kent.